-- Data analysts collect, systematically collates, interprets, and filters complex data to help different organisations and businesses.
+- Data analysts collect, systematically collate, interpret, and filter complex data to help different organisations and businesses.

 - Data scientists employ data analytics techniques and software to make swathes of disparate data useful for businesses facing a decision-making crunch.

-Don’t be fooled to thinking that data analytics experts work with a magic wand.
+Don’t be fooled into thinking that data analytics experts work with a magic wand.
 On top of the application they leverage, they come packed with superior skill sets.
-Their duties include:

 - Employing computerised models to extract core data meanings